 Sarcolipin (SLN) forms channels selective toward chloride and phosphate ions when incorporated in a bilayer lipid membrane.
 ATP increases conductivity, and the dependence of the conductivity on the ATP concentration satisfies the Michaelis-Menten equation, with an association constant of 0.1 μM.
 Phenylphosphonium ion and adenosine monophosphate exert inhibitory effects on membrane permeabilization to phosphate by ATP if they are added before ATP, but not if they are added after it (Becucci et al., 2009).
 Thus, SLN acts as an ATP-induced phosphate carrier.

-Phospholamban (PLB) pentameric Ca2+/K+ channel (Kovacs et al., 1988; Smeazzetto et al. 2013; Smeazzetto et al. 2014).
+Phospholamban (PLB or PLN) pentameric Ca2+/K+ channel (Kovacs et al., 1988; Smeazzetto et al. 2013; Smeazzetto et al. 2014).
 In spite of extensive experimental evidence, suggesting a pore size of 2.2 Å, the conclusion of ion channel activity for phospholamban has been questioned (Maffeo and Aksimentiev 2009).
 Phosphorylation by protein kinase A and dephosphorylation by protein phosphatase 1 modulate the inhibitory activity of phospholamban (PLN), the endogenous regulator of the sarco(endo)plasmic reticulum calcium Ca2+ ATPase (SERCA).
-This cyclic mechanism constitutes the driving force for calcium reuptake from the cytoplasm into the myocite lumen, regulating cardiac contractility.
+This cyclic mechanism constitutes the driving force for calcium reuptake from the cytoplasm into the myocyte lumen, regulating cardiac contractility.
 PLN undergoes a conformational transition between a relaxed (R) and tense (T) state, an equilibrium perturbed by the addition of SERCA.
 Phosphoryl transfer to Ser16 induces a conformational switch to the R state.
-The binding affinity of PLN to SERCA is not affected ((Kd ~ 60 microM).
+The binding affinity of PLN to SERCA is not affected ((Kd ~ 60 μM).
 However, the binding surface and dynamics in domain Ib (residues 22-31) change substantially upon phosphorylation.
 Since PLN can be singly or doubly phosphorylated at Ser16 and Thr17, these sites may remotely control the conformation of domain Ib (Traaseth et al. 2006).
 Phospholamban interests with SERCA with conformational memory (Smeazzetto et al. 2017).
 Under physiological conditions, PLB phosphorylation induces little or no change in the interaction of the TMS with SERCA, so relief of inhibition is predominantly due to the structural shift in the cytoplasmic domain (Martin et al. 2018).
 The phospholamban pentamer alters the function of the sarcoplasmic reticulum calcium pump, SERCA (Glaves et al. 2019).